 Credit: @premierpastures on Instagram

 Open year-round rain or shine, this outdoor market is held right on Main Street, so you can soak in a lovely view of locally-owned businesses while you shop.
 Purchase an array of locally grown organic vegetables, sweet fruits and fresh meats, cheeses, jams, vegan ice cream, and more.
-The market is open on Sundays from 10 am-2 pm.
+The market is open on Sundays from 10 am-2 pm, year-round.

 3. Rhinebeck Farmers' Market (Hudson Valley)